cargo-generate/cargo-generate/README.md

 - `{{authors}}`

   this will be filled in by a function borrowed from Cargo's source code, that determines your information from Cargo's configuration.
+It will either be on the form `username <email>` or just plain `username`.
 - `{{project-name}}`

   this is supplied by either passing the `--name` flag to the command or working with the interactive CLI to supply a name.